What Tools or Instruments are Used to Test Internet Speeds?

 V-PERF (RFC6349) test results for a 100GE link

 Although these professional tools are not intended for residential/consumers, as they require equipment at the operators' network, technicians troubleshooting internet access issues should bring these tools when activating, validating or troubleshooting modern multi-gigabit services.
-Centralized remote test units (RTU) are also used at the network, to verify nodes interconnection links and serve as traffic generators for multiple field test sets.
+Centralized remote test units (RTU) are also used at the networks' interconnect, to verify nodes interconnection links and serve as traffic generators for multiple field test sets.

 Y.1564 is an Ethernet Service Activation Methodology (SAM) test suite, defined by ITU-T, to be used while installing, bringing into service (activation), and troubleshooting Ethernet-based (business) services.
 Y.1564 serves as a comprehensive network Service Level Agreement (SLA) validation tool, ensuring that links meet their guaranteed performance, so all services carried by the network will meet their SLA objectives at their maximum committed rate.